akka/akka/akka-docs/manual/getting-started-first.rst

 Downloading and installing Scala
 --------------------------------

 If you want to be able to build and run the tutorial sample from the command line then you have to install the Scala distribution.
-If you prefer to use SBT to build and run the sample then you need can skip this section and jump to the next one.
+If you prefer to use SBT to build and run the sample then you can skip this section and jump to the next one.

 Scala can be downloaded from `http://www.scala-lang.org/downloads <http://www.scala-lang.org/downloads>`_.
 Browse there and download the Scala 2.9.0 final release.
 If you pick the ``tgz`` or ``zip`` distributions then just unzip it where you want it installed.
 If you pick the IzPack Installer then double click on it and follow the instructions.